50 & Counting: 2013 tour

 On 3 April 2013, through their website, they announced more concerts as part of the 50 & Counting tour: a Spring 2013 North American tour of 18 arena concerts with the addition of a surprise club show at the Echoplex in Los Angeles, CA on 27 April 2013 where they were rehearsing.
 Prior to the announcement, the Associated Press compiled a list of five "reasons to care" about the pending tour by the "legendary band".

-The rehearsals for the 2013 tour took place in Burbank, United States at Center Staging for the 2013 shows.
+The rehearsals for the 2013 tour took place in Burbank, California, at Center Staging for the 2013 shows.

-Katy Perry performed as guest star on May, 11 in Las Vegas, while Taylor Swift was guest on the 3 June concert in Chicago.
+Katy Perry performed as guest star on May, 11 in Las Vegas, Carrie Underwood was guest on the 25 may concert in Toronto while Taylor Swift was guest on the 3 June concert in Chicago.
 After the last American concert on 24 June at the Verizon Center in Washington, D.C., the Stones returned to England to headline the Glastonbury Festival on 29 June, the band's first time ever participation in the festival.

-On 6 & 13 July, they performed two shows at Hyde Park, 44 years after the 1969 performance and 51 years after their first ever gig (12 July 1962) at the Marquee Club then situated on Oxford Street, only a mile from the Hyde Park venue.
+On 6 and 13 July, they performed two shows at Hyde Park, 44 years after the 1969 performance and 51 years after their first ever gig (12 July 1962) at the Marquee Club then situated on Oxford Street, only a mile from the Hyde Park venue.

 After the second Hyde Park concert, the band had a birthday celebration for Mick Jagger who turned 70 on 26 July 2013.
 The two Hyde Park shows were used for the live album Hyde Park Live as well as the concert film Sweet Summer Sun: Live in Hyde Park released 11 November 2013.

 2014 tour

-On 3 December 2013, The Rolling Stones announced the 14 On Fire tour, a follow-up to the 50 & Counting tour, due to start in February 2014 and visit the Middle East and Asia, Europe in summer 2014, and Australia in the fall 2014.
+On 3 December 2013, the Rolling Stones announced the 14 On Fire tour, a follow-up to the 50 & Counting tour, due to start in February 2014 and visit the Middle East and Asia, Europe in summer 2014, and Australia in later 2014.